holepunchto/bare-ffmpeg/README.md

 ##### `Scaler.destroy()`

 Destroys the `Scaler` and frees all associated resources.
+Automatically called when the object is managed by a `using` declaration.

 **Returns**: `void`